DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Ablation Study

+Cross-modal correlations between context vectors are visualized as heatmap plots in Fig.~\ref{figure:ablation_heatmap}, obtained by computing cross-correlations between embedding features.
+Low cross-modal correlation on irregular terrains indicates substantial mismatches between proprioceptive and exteroceptive information.
+Additionally, stronger correlations are observed within the exteroceptive data due to its direct observability, as opposed to proprioception, which can only approximate the terrain beneath the robot.
+In contrast, higher cross-modal correlations on flat terrain result from the similar predictions of terrain structure provided by both proprioceptive and exteroceptive inputs.

+Additionally, it can be observed that cross-modal correlation is higher on high stairs than on low stairs.
+This is because, on high stairs, the robot’s feet are more likely to be in contact with the surface, providing more accurate proprioceptive information.
+In contrast, on low stairs, the robot’s feet are more often in the air, leading to less accurate proprioceptive feedback.
+This discrepancy between proprioceptive and exteroceptive information results in lower cross-modal correlation on low stairs compared to high stairs.

-\subsection{Locomotion under exteroception failure}
+\subsection{Locomotion under Exteroception Failure}

 Fig.~\ref{figure:supp_stairs_swing} shows the emergent behaviors of DreamWaQ++ when climbing stairs.
-This experiment ablates the foot swing adaptation by providing the policy with a white noise input.
+This experiment ablates foot swing adaptation by providing the policy with a white noise input.
 The robot is commanded to climb the stairs under both conditions.
-The red arrows in Fig.~\ref{figure:supp_stairs_swing}A illustrate the foot swing motion of the robot when the exteroception works normally, enabling the robot to adapt its foot swing trajectory to climb two stairs at once.
-In contrast, when the robot receives white noise input as in Fig.~\ref{figure:supp_stairs_swing}B, the robot's foot tens to collide with the stairs.
-However, the robot adapts with a foot-trapping reflex to climb the stairs by dragging its foot along the stair's vertical surface before placing it on the next step.
+The red arrows in Fig.~\ref{figure:supp_stairs_swing}(a) illustrate the foot swing motion of the robot when exteroception functions normally, allowing the robot to adapt its foot swing trajectory to climb two stairs at once.
+In contrast, when the robot receives white noise input, as in Fig.~\ref{figure:supp_stairs_swing}(b), the robot's foot tends to collide with the stairs.
+However, the robot adapts with a foot-trapping reflex, dragging its foot along the stair's vertical surface before placing it on the next step.